heshamelmasry77/light-speed/README.md

 - [x] Axios interceptor unit test with Vitest
 - [x] Pre-commit linting with ESLint, Prettier, and Husky
 - [x] Local dev environment with Docker using the provided LARVIS backend

-Below is a breakdown of the main dashboard visualizations:

-📅 Weekly Average Ore Sites – Shows the average number of ore sites detected per acquisition grouped by week.
-Helps track long-term mission trends.
-(WeeklySitesChart)

-📊 Ore Site Count Distribution – A histogram showing how many acquisitions fall into site-count ranges (e.g. 0–4, 5–9).
-Helps visualize how common low- vs. high-yield scans are.
-(SiteDistributionChart)

 ---